cutaway-security/ICSPcapViz/README.md

 ![Identifying protocol layers using iPython and PyShark](./images/ipython_pyshark_protocol_layers.gif)

 # TODO
-* Include additional industrial protocols in the expected ports and protocols variables
 * Add property information to the nodes to include data like interface hardware addresses and vendors
 * Colorize nodes to help with display in Neo4j browser
 * Determine if nodes can be automatically organized by Neo4j browser